Vedant-Patel-06/MERN-Project-1/README.md

 6. Start the server: npm start or node server.js
 7. The server will start running at http://localhost:1080
 8. Use Postman for requesting and sending responses.
+# NOTE:
+[`Use Postman to check to execute/run functioning of this code as frontend part is not supported in this project`].
 # Contributing
 Contributions are welcome!
 If you find any issues or want to add new features, please create an issue or submit a pull request.